ecstasoy/FUSE-File-System/README.md

 # FUSE Filesystem Implementation

-This is a FUSE (Filesystem in Userspace) implementation project that allows users to create and manage custom filesystems in user space.
+This is a FUSE implementation project that allows users to create and manage custom filesystems in user space.

 ## Project Structure